Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 3D

 Similar to the 2D case, our 3D model has two types of fermionic degrees of freedom.
-The first type is the complex fermion $c_{(ijkl)}$ which lives at the center of tetrahedron $\langle ijkl\rangle$ of triangulation $\cT$ of space manifold.
-In the (special) group super-cohomology wave function, the $c$ fermion parity $P_f^c$ is unchanged under (2-3) and (1-4) moves.
-If we use $n_3(g_i,g_j,g_k,g_l)=0,1$ to denote the number of $c$ fermion at the tetrahedron $\langle ijkl\rangle$, then the parity conserved condition becomes $\dd n_3=0$ (mod 2).
-Therefore $n_3$ is an element of $H^3(G_b,\mathbb Z_2)$.
-This will be not true if we introduce the second type of fermions.
+The first type is the complex fermion $c_{(ijkl)}$, which resides at the center of tetrahedron $\langle ijkl\rangle$ of triangulation $\cT$ of the space manifold.
+In the special group super-cohomology wavefunction, the $c$ fermion parity $P_f^c$ is unchanged under (2-3) and (1-4) moves.
+If we use $n_3(g_i,g_j,g_k,g_l)= 0,1$ to denote the number of $c$ fermions at tetrahedron $\langle ijkl\rangle$, then the parity conserved condition becomes $\dd n_3=0$ (mod 2).
+Therefore, $n_3$ is an element of $H^3(G_b,\mathbb Z_2)$.
+This is not true if we introduce the second type of fermion.

-The second type of (complex) fermion $a_{(ijk)}$ lives on the triangle $\langle ijk\rangle$ of $\cT$.
-Similar to the 2D case, we also separate the fermion $a_{(ijk)}$ to two Majorana fermions:
+The second type of fermion, complex fermion $a_{(ijk)}$, resides on triangle $\langle ijk\rangle$ of $\cT$.
+Similar to the 2D case, we also separate fermion $a_{(ijk)}$ into two Majorana fermions: